Graham-72/feed_import/feed_import_base/README.txt

 The processor
 -------------
 The processor takes care of all import process.
-This module provides just one processor compatibile with all readers.
+This module provides just one processor compatible with all readers.

 Hooks